kokovoj/websock-poc/README.md

 	$ mvn clean install

-which should build everything, including running unit and integration tests.
+which should build everything, including running unit and server-side integration tests.

+4. To deploy the websock-webapp.war and test via UI

+	a.	compile /webapp sub-module that builds /webapp/target/websock-webapp.war

+	$ cd webapp
+	$ mvn clean install

+	b.	start your favorite Servlet Container (Undertow/Wildfly, Jetty, Tomcat, etc.)

+	c.	copy /webapp/target/websock-webapp.war into Servlet Container's deployment folder; confirm via logs that it has been deployed

+	d.	open your favorite browser and navigate to http://localhost:8080/websock-webapp

+	e.	enter text into textfield and press Send Web Socket Data button; observe that server returns same message you entered appended with "_server"